 DO use short codes – these clever little numbers can simplify responses for customers whilst helping you build your database.
 These short codes, for example 60777 can be even more effective when used alongside a dedicated keyword that relates to your brand or campaign.

 DO personalise your messages; learning as much about your customers as possible can help you target your messages ensuring they are personal to your customers.
-Mail merge features can allow you to insert names, appointment times and other relevant information to ensure your message gets the best response possible, even when sending in bulk.
+Mail merge features can allow you to insert names, appointment times and other relevant information to ensure your message gets the best response possible, even when sending bulk SMS messages.

 DO make the most of attachments; sending PDFs is an ingenious method to direct customers to more detailed information.
 A great technique for sending customers brochures or menus, these also make it really easy to track click-throughs.